danieltuzes/2D4/README.md

 # 2D4
-A 2D discrete dislocation dynamics simulation program.
+A 2D discrete dislocation dynamics simulation program toolset.

 ## Short description
 This toolkit contains tools to simulate 2D single slip edge dislocation systems under periodic boundary conditions.
 The integrator is based on an implicit numerical scheme which makes it possible to keep the